-On Wednesday, April 27, 2016, the Authority distributed notification of its web-based customer satisfaction survey by electronic mail.
-Survey responses were due 10 days later on Friday, May 6, 2016.
-As in previous years, customers were provided options to submit their survey anonymously on-line, or by regular mail, electronic mail, or facsimile.
-In 2016, the Authority's survey was initially submitted without the link to complete the web-based survey, therefore, a handful of surveys were received via e-mail before the survey was redistributed with inclusion of the web-based survey link.
-Of the 18 survey responses received, 12 customers submitted their responses through the web-based system and six customers submitted surveys via electronic mail.
+On Friday, May 4, 2018, the Authority distributed notification of its web-based customer satisfaction survey by electronic mail.
+Survey responses were due 7 days later.
+As in previous years, customers were provided options to submit their survey anonymously on-line, by regular mail, electronic mail, or facsimile.
+Of the ten survey responses received, seven customers responded through the web-based system and three customers submitted surveys via electronic mail.
 The agency's web server captured response data in a web form, the data were copied to an internal file server and finally imported to Excel where additional survey data was hand-keyed, and the data were grouped and sorted.
 A copy of the Authority's Customer Satisfaction Survey is attached as Exhibit I.

-Authority staff developed survey questions to evaluate Financing Services, Other Services, Educational Training, and specific statutorily-required customer satisfaction elements (websites, complaint-handling processes, service timeliness, and printed information) captured under General Information.
+Authority staff developed survey questions to evaluate Financing Services, Other Services, Educational Training, and specific statutorily-required customer satisfaction elements (websites, complaint-handling processes, service timeliness, and printed information), which were captured under General Information.
 Financing Services and Other Services were also evaluated for customer service deliverables.
 Evaluation criteria for each survey question were based on a standard Likert Scale utilizing the following measures: strongly agree, agree, neutral, disagree, and strongly disagree.

-The survey instrument included a Comments Section under three service evaluation areas for customers to provide quantifiable details for ratings of "strongly agree" or "strongly disagree", for those respondents submitting surveys through the web-based system.
+The survey instrument included a Comments Section under three service evaluation areas for respondents to provide quantifiable details for ratings of "strongly agree" or "strongly disagree".
 Also, customers were asked to indicate in a separate comment section any specific TPFA sponsored future training needs.